scality/Zenko-RFCs/TEMPLATE.md

-# ZIP#x (Zenko Improvement Proposal #x) - CLEAR TITLE

 ## Overview

-Short paragraph to explain what this ZIP is about.
+Short paragraph to explain what this spec is about.

 ## Problem Description

-Detailed explanation of the problem space of the ZIP.
+Detailed explanation of the problem space of the spec.
 Use as many words as necessary.

 ## Use-cases Description